spacetelescope/jwst/docs/jwst/references_general/filteroffset_reffile.rst

 Reference File Format
 +++++++++++++++++++++
-The filter offset reference file is an ASDF file that contains a dictionary of row and column offsets for the MIRI imaging dataset.
-The filter offset reference file contains a dictionary in the tree that is indexed by the instrument filter.
-Each filter points to two fields - row_offset and column_offset.
-The format is
+The filteroffset reference file is an ASDF file that contains a list called ``filters``.
+Every item in the list contains three fields - ``row_offset``, ``column_offset`` and ``name`` - the name of the filter they are valid for.
+The offsets, in pixels, are applied in the image science frame.

-:miri_filter_name:
+:filters:
     :column_offset: Offset in x (in pix)
     :row_offset: Offset in y (in pix)
+    :filter_name: Filter name